Wolfgang Amadeus Mozart

 Kristian Bezuidenhout / Petra Müllejans / Freiburger Barockorchester

 This recording is an entirely different world.
 Comparing it with the ones above is almost unfair, for several reasons.
 For one, it includes the newly discovered manuscript (45 bars).
-More importantly, Kristian Bezuidenhout is playing a fortepiano by Paul McNulty (Divisov, CZ, 2009) after an instrument by Anton Walter & Sohn, Vienna (1805).
-These are my favorite fortepianos for early classical music, featuring a much wider spectrum of sound colors than any modern concert grand.
-Also the orchestra under Petra Müllejans is playing on period instruments or replicas, with proper, historically informed techniques (little or no vibrato, baroque bows, “light” articulation, etc.).
+More importantly, Kristian Bezuidenhout is playing a fortepiano by Paul McNulty (Divisov, CZ, 2009).
+This is a replica of an instrument by Anton Walter & Sohn, Vienna (1805).
+Clearly, trhese are my favorite fortepianos for early classical music.
+They feature a much wider spectrum of sound colors than any modern concert grand.
+Also the orchestra under Petra Müllejans is playing on period instruments or replicas.
+They use proper, historically informed techniques (little or no vibrato, baroque bows, “light” articulation, etc.).

-On top of all this, the artists had a fresh look at the tempo — they moved away from the traditional, heavy / slow pace, playing at 1/4 = 74, i.e., substantially faster, and completely appropriate for an Allegretto!
+On top of all this, the artists had a fresh look at the tempo.
+They moved away from the traditional, heavy / slow pace, playing at 1/4 = 74.
+That is substantially faster, and completely appropriate for an Allegretto.
 The orchestra is much smaller here.
 On top of that, p sections are played by a concertino only, making those parts sound like chamber music.

 Bezuidenhout using the moderator to soften / attenuate the sound reinforces that impression.
 Throughout the composition, Bezuidenhout is using the fortepiano as (discreet) continuo instrument.
 All this completely alters the picture.
 It turns this composition from an almost boring earworm into a refreshing, lively, swinging (!)
 Rondo!
 With the newly discovered section, the movement now has two fermatas where obviously a cadenza is expected.
 Needless to say that Bezuidenhout seizes these opportunities for two very nice, well-adapted solos.
 He also adds extra ornaments in repeated sections.